OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 ### 3. Tiling with LASTile

-Break large LAZ files into 1000 m × 1000 m tiles with a 10 m buffer for edge continuity:
+Tile or break large laz files into 1000 m × 1000 m tiles with a 10 m buffer for edge continuity:

 ```bash
 lastile \